 Proper water treatment in your cooling tower system is required to minimize the risk of corrosion, scaling, and microbiological buildup.
 These issues can reduce plant productivity, cause unplanned downtime, and require costly equipment replacements if conditions get out of control.
 That’s why everyone who uses a cooling tower needs to treat their water.

-Cooling towers are subject to various water-related operating problems.
+Water Treatment for Cooling towers are subject to various water-related operating problems.
 These include:

 A large source of cooling tower fouling, microbiological deposits like fungi and algae can form slimes on the heat transfer surfaces of the tower, leading to significant cooling inefficiencies.
 These deposits can become so abundant in cooling systems that they obstruct the free flow of water and air, weighing down the structural members of cooling towers and potentially causing them to break.
 In addition they impact cooling efficiencies increase the energy cost to maintain performance.
 Similar issues can occur with any mud or grime that forms within the tower.